drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **As is**: An As-is element indicates that the controls should be structured in resolution as they are structured in their source catalogs.
+- <a id='profile-as_is'>**As is**</a>: An As-is element indicates that the controls should be structured in resolution as they are structured in their source catalogs.
 It does not contain any elements or attributes.
 ```json
 {
   "title": "As is",